nf-core/pixelator/docs/CONTRIBUTING.md

 nf-test test --tag test --profile +docker --verbose --update-snapshots
 ```

+Some tests can take quite long to run.
+To solve this we provide two utility scripts:

+- `run_smoke_tests.sh`: this runs all tests tagged with `smoke_test`.
+This is a good way to quickly
+  make sure nothing is broken after making some changes.
+- `run_tests_parallel.sh`: this runs all the tests in parallel using on 5 different threads.
+  This is useful to update all the snapshots at once before making a PR.

+Both scripts take the same parameters `nf-test` does, e.g. run
+`bash tests/scripts/run_tests_parallel.sh --update-snapshots` to update all snapshots.

 When you create a pull request with changes, GitHub Actions will run automatic tests.
 Pull requests are typically reviewed when these tests are passing.